Orange blossom, satsuma, orange soda, honeydew melon, honey cane sweetness, balanced acidity and sweetness, lingering sweetness

-Panama Hacienda La Esmeralda Red Label / Green Label Options:
+Panama Hacienda La Esmeralda Red Label, Green Label, options as follows:

 Packaging method: